vishalbelsare/biosim4/README.md

 #### CMake

-A `CMakeList.txt` file is provided to allow development, build, test, installation and packaging with the CMake tool chain and all IDE's that support CMake.
+A `CMakeList.txt` file is provided to allow development, build, test, installation and packaging with the CMake tool chain and all IDEs that support CMake.

 To build with cmake you need to install cmake.

 If you're using docker, `cmake` is already installed in the image.
-So, you can directly open its terminal to use it:
+You can directly open its terminal to use it:
 ```sh
 docker run --rm -ti -v `pwd`:/app --name biosim biosim4 bash
 ```

-Once cmake is installed use the procedure below:
+Once cmake is installed, use the procedure below:
 ```sh
 mkdir build
 cd build